 This reporting requirement does not apply to the exercise of a statutory stock option, or the sale or disposition of stock acquired pursuant to the exercise of a statutory stock option.
-For more information concerning stock options, see Pub.
+For more information about the taxability of employee stock options, see Pub.
 15-B.

-Code W-Employer contributions to a Health Savings Account (HSA).
-Show any employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to a Health Savings Account (HSA).
-See Health Savings Account (HSA) on page 6.
+Code W-Employer contributions to a health savings account (HSA).
+Show any employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to an HSA.
+See Health savings account (HSA) on page 5.

 Code Y-Deferrals under a section 409A nonqualified deferred compensation plan.
-Include current year deferrals under a section 409A nonqualified deferred compensation plan.
-Any earnings during the year on current year and prior year deferrals must also be reported here.
-See Nonqualified deferred compensation plans on page 7.
+It is not necessary to show deferrals in box 12 with code Y. For more information, see Notice 2008-115.
+However, if you report these deferrals, show current year deferrals, including earnings during the year on current year and prior year deferrals.
+See Nonqualified deferred compensation plans on page 6.